Nederlander Theatre: 1990s and 2000s

 Jonathan Larson's Pulitzer Prize-winning musical Rent was booked at the Nederlander in early 1996; the musical's producers had selected the Nederlander Theatre specifically because of its dilapidated surroundings, which reflected the show's setting.
 The theater's facade and interior were remodeled to resemble a lower Manhattan nightclub.
 Rent premiered in April 1996 and quickly became popular.
 In contrast to many Broadway productions (in which tickets for seats at the rear of the theater were generally the cheapest), Rent's producers reserved the first two rows for the cheapest tickets.
 This prompted fans to sleep outside the theater to wait for these tickets.
 The opening of Rent, as well as the renovation of the nearby New Amsterdam Theatre, contributed to the revitalization of the surrounding block of 41st Street.
-Rent ultimately ran for 5,140 performances through 2008, becoming the theater's longest-running production as well as the seventh-longest-running Broadway show of all time.
+Rent ultimately ran for 5,140 performances through 2008, becoming the theater's longest-running production and, at the time of closing, the seventh-longest-running Broadway show of all time.

 After Rent closed, the Nederlander was refurbished to accommodate its next show.
 Workers expanded the restrooms and restored the original design motifs (which had been largely removed during the 1961 renovation).
 A revival of Guys and Dolls, starring Oliver Platt and Lauren Graham, opened in March 2009; the show played 113 performances before closing that June.
 The Neil Simon plays Brighton Beach Memoirs and Broadway Bound were planned to be performed at the theater in late 2009, with alternating performances of each play.
 Due to poor ticket sales for Brighton Beach Memoirs, the show closed on November 1, 2009, one week after its opening.
 Simon also canceled the planned production of Broadway Bound, blaming the theater's location for the rapid closure of Brighton Beach Memoirs.